Rocketdyne F-1: Design

 Below the thrust chamber was the nozzle extension, roughly half the length of the engine.
 This extension increased the expansion ratio of the engine from 10:1 to 16:1.
 The exhaust from the turbine was fed into the nozzle extension by a large, tapered manifold; this relatively cool gas formed a film which protected the nozzle extension from the hot (5800 F) exhaust gas.

 Each second, a single F-1 burned 5683 lb of oxidizer and fuel: 3945 lb of liquid oxygen and 1738 lb of RP-1, generating 1500000 lbf of thrust.
 This equated to a flow rate of 671.4 USgal per second; 413.5 USgal of LOX and 257.9 USgal of RP-1.
 During their two and a half minutes of operation, the five F-1s propelled the Saturn V vehicle to a height of 42 mi and a speed of 6164 mph.
 The combined flow rate of the five F-1s in the Saturn V was 3357 USgal or 28415 lb per second.
 Each F-1 engine had more thrust than three Space Shuttle Main Engines combined.

 Pre and post ignition procedures

+F-1 rocket engine fuel injector.

 During static test firing, the kerosene-based RP-1 fuel left hydrocarbon deposits and vapors in the engine post test firing.
 These had to be removed from the engine to avoid problems during engine handling and future firing, and the solvent trichloroethylene (TCE) was used to clean the engine's fuel system immediately before and after each test firing.
 The cleaning procedure involved pumping TCE through the engine's fuel system and letting the solvent overflow for a period ranging from several seconds to 30–35 minutes, depending upon the engine and the severity of the deposits.
 Sometimes the engine's gas generator and LOX dome were also flushed with TCE prior to test firing.
 The F-1 rocket engine had its LOX dome, gas generator, and thrust chamber fuel jacket flushed with TCE during launch preparations.